Former WH Press Secretary Gives Major Insight On Pres. Trump’s Outrageous Tweets

 Many feel this is ironic for President Trump, as he is now the one making claims not backed up with a name or even a department that gave him information on the former President wiretapping Trump Tower.
 However, Trump is actually pushing for an investigation into the situation to “determine whether executive branch investigative powers were abused in 2016.”

 Since President Trump’s recent accusations, Obama has denied any such activity.
-A spokesperson for Obama said the following in a statement.
+A spokesperson for Obama said in a statement…

-“Neither President Obama nor any White House official ever ordered surveillance on any U.S. citizen.
+“neither President Obama nor any White House official ever ordered surveillance on any U.S. citizen.
 Any suggestion otherwise is simply false.”

 It will be interesting to see what comes of the recent investigation President Trump has launched and if he will be happy with the results.
 At one point, he pushed for the Department of Homeland Security to look into the countries involved in his recent travel ban, as he hoped to prove to Americans that these countries were a threat to Americans.